lsst-sqre/gafaelfawr/docs/configuration.rst

          - "lsst-sqre-friends"

 This uses groups generated from teams in the GitHub ``lsst-sqre`` organization.
+See :ref:`github-groups` for more information.

-When an OpenID Connect provider such as CILogon is used as the provider, group membership will be taken from the ``isMemberOf`` claim of the token returned by the provider.
+When CILogon or generic OpenID Connect are used as the providers, the group information may come from either LDAP or claims in the OpenID Connect ID token.
-The value of this claim will be all scopes for which the user is a member (according to the ``isMemberOf`` claim) of at least one of the corresponding groups.
+Either way, that group membership will then be used to determine scopes via the ``groupMapping`` configuration.
 For example, given a configuration like:

 .. code-block:: yaml

    config:
      groupMapping:
-       "admin": ["foo", "bar"]
+       "exec:admin": ["foo", "bar"]

 and a token claim of: